ARM-software/connectedhomeip/docs/examples/openiotsdk_examples.md

 => <example name>
 ```

-This will call the scripts with the selected parameters.
+This will call the script with the selected parameters.

 ### Building using CLI